-REL 216I WOMEN AND RELIGION
+WOMEN AND RELIGION REL 216

 A comparative examination of the world's religions in terms of their attitudes towards women as well as women's roles.
 Special attention will be given to both traditional religious conceptions of women and modern feminist reclamations of religious traditions.
+Three credit hours

-REL 217I RELIGION AND VIOLENCE
+REL 217 RELIGION AND VIOLENCE